MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

 To view your app in Outlook on the web:

-1. Navigate to [Outlook on the web](https://outlook.office.com) and sign in using your dev tenant account.
+1. Go to [Outlook on the web](https://outlook.office.com) and sign in using your dev tenant account.
 1. On the side bar, select  **More Apps**.
 Your sideloaded app title appears among your installed apps.
 1. Select your app icon to launch and preview your app running in Outlook on the web.